 Are you a Gay Man looking for a supportive community?

-Come join me on an 8 week journey where you will learn how to heal your relationship with yourself so you can feel empowered in your relationships with others.
+Come join me on a 9-week journey where you will learn how to heal your relationship with yourself so you can feel empowered in your relationships with others.

 Through teaching you life-changing skills and facilitating healing connections with like-minded gay men, each workshop will bring you closer to becoming the confident gay man you deserve to be.